Azure/PSRule.Rules.Azure/docs/features.md

 ## Ready to go

 PSRule for Azure includes over 200 rules for validating resources against configuration recommendations.
+Each rule performs Azure Well-Architected Framework aligned tests against templates and Azure resources.
-Each rule includes additional information to help remediate issues.
+In addition to basic unit tests, PSRule also include documentation to help remediate issues.
+Just like application code, PSRule for Azure allows you quickly to light up unit testing for Azure templates.

-Use the built-in rules to start enforcing release processes quickly.
+Use the built-in rules to start enforcing testing quickly.
 Then layer on your own rules as your organization's requirements mature.
 Custom rules can be implemented quickly and work side-by-side with built-in rules.